-The Cape – natural history of the Cape Floral Kingdom
+South Africa – wild flowers and wildlife of the Cape Floral Kingdom

 In addition, the adjacent Succulent Karoo is the world’s richest area for succulents, and the clay soils that form the common border of these two regions hold the greatest concentration of bulbous species in the world.
 We’ll explore all of these areas in spring, the peak time for flowering.

-You can easily extend this tour to see more of Cape Town with its dramatic Table Mountain, or perhaps to venture out cage diving with Great White Sharks!
-It would be possible to fly out before the group or to stay on after.
+You can easily extend this tour to see more of Cape Town with its dramatic Table Mountain, or to spend time visiting some of the famous wineries: it would be possible to fly out before the group or to stay on after.

 Download trip report